 - If you haven’t already done so, register online with the IRS for an employer identification number.
 There’s no cost and you’ll receive your EIN immediately.

 - Register online with Dun and Bradstreet for a free, immediate DUNS number.
 This unique business identification number is required to bid on federal contracts.

 - You will also need to obtain the classification codes for the product(s) or service(s) you offer.
 Find Federal Supply Codes, known as NAICS codes, online.
 Department of Defense Product Service Codes can be found here.

-- Once you have your codes, register your company with the System for Award Management (SAM), so it can compete for government contracts.
+- Once you have your codes, register your company with the System for Award Management (SAM), so it can compete for government contracts for small businesses.

 Step 2 – Get on agency bidding lists

-Locate the agency that offers the government contracts you seek and ask to be added to its bidders’ list.
+Locate the agency that offers the government contracts for small businesses that you seek and ask to be added to its bidders’ list.
 Some federal, state or local agencies may require you to prequalify and provide your business profile information.
 At the local level, it may just take a phone call or a letter asking to be added to the proposal list.